Cryptix-coding/calculator/README.md

 # calculator
 A small calculator in Python with tkinter

-## Prerequisites
-Have Python 3.8 or newer installed

 ## Usage
 Run the Python file, and calculate using the buttons (of the tkinter window) or writing into the text field using your keyboard